-[I]n order to restore the balance between safety and soundness and mission, FHFA has placed Fannie Mae and Freddie Mac into conservatorship.
+- 48. When he imposed the conservatorship and entered into the Treasury SPAs, Mr. Lockhart took pains to assure stockholders that their interests would be protected, stating that, "in order to conserve over \$2 billion in capital every year, the common stock and preferred stock dividends will be eliminated, but the common and all preferred stocks will continue to remain outstanding."
+He added: - [I]n order to restore the balance between safety and soundness and mission, FHFA has placed Fannie Mae and Freddie Mac into conservatorship.
 That is a statutory process designed to stabilize a troubled institution with the objective of returning the entities to normal business operations.
 FHFA will act as the conservator to operate the Enterprises until they are stabilized.
-(Emphasis added.)

-- 42. The Agency in a fact-sheet at the time further stated that "[s]tockholders will continue to retain all rights in the stock's financial worth; as such worth is determined by the market," and that, "[u]pon the [Agency] Director's determination that the Conservator's plan to restore the Company to a safe and solvent condition has been completed successfully, the Director will issue an order terminating the conservatorship."
-(Emphasis added.) - 43.
-Consistent with these assurances, news reports reflected the view that the conservatorship was motivated more by political considerations than financial need: "[Treasury

-Secretary] Paulson's decision seems to have been a philosophical one, rather than one forced by imminent crisis.
+(Emphasis added.) - 49.
+The Agency in a fact-sheet at the time further stated that "[s]tockholders will continue to retain all rights in the stock's financial worth; as such worth is determined by the market," and that, "[u]pon the [Agency] Director's determination that the Conservator's plan to restore the Company to a safe and solvent condition has been completed successfully, the Director will issue an order terminating the conservatorship."
+(Emphasis added.) - 50.
+Consistent with these assurances, news reports reflected the view that the conservatorship was motivated more by political considerations than financial need: "[Treasury Secretary] Paulson's decision seems to have been a philosophical one, rather than one forced by imminent crisis.
 Of course, for stagecraft purposes, it was played as impending disaster."
 Paulson's Itchy Finger, on the Trigger of a Bazooka, N.Y.
 Times (Sept.
-9, 2008).
+9, 2008). - 51.
+In a Form 8-K filing issued by Freddie Mac on September 11, 2008, Freddie Mac stated that, "The holders of Freddie Mac's existing common stock and preferred stock . . . will retain all their rights in the financial worth of those instruments, as such worth is determined by the market."
+(Emphasis added).